 Qualcomm: The CORESET0 CCE-to-REG mapping applies nshift =(cell ID mod 3) for 3-symbol 15PRBs CORESET0 without interleaving and nshift =cell ID for other cases.

 For non-interleaved CCE to REG mapping, as specified in TS38.211 section 7.3.2.2, f(x) = x (i.e., the CCE #k maps to REG bundle #k). nshift does not play a role here.
 Based on this, some companies point out that no discussion is needed for nshift for non-interleaved CCE to REG mapping.
+On the other hand, Qualcomm believes that nshift should be supported also for non-interleaved CCE to REG mapping for CORESET#0 for 3MHz channel BW, since it achieves inter-cell interference randomization, which is important especially for small ALs within a narrowband.

 For interleaved CCE to REG mapping, a CCE #k of CORESET#0 might map to a different REG bundle in different cells with nshift = cell ID.
 As a result, puncturing same REG bundles might result in different punctured CCEs in different cells.
 Specifically, more CCEs might be punctured in one cell than another cell for a PDCCH candidate, as pointed out by Huawei.